leereilly/swot/README.md

 If you know a school, college or university which is not in this list, feel free to submit a pull request to add it.

+> **Due to summer holidays, pull requests processing may take longer than usual.
+If you submit your request between Jul 20th and Aug 1st,  its processing may be delayed for up to ten business days.
+We apologise for any inconvenience it may cause and thank you for understanding!
+JetBrains Team**

 ## Which educational institutions can be added to the repository?

 Your pull request for adding a new email domain to the repository will be satisfied if all of the conditions below are met: